microsoft/vscode-docs/docs/cpp/launch-json-reference.md

 ### visualizerFile

-.natvis file to be used when debugging.
-See [Create Custom Views of Native Objects](https://docs.microsoft.com/visualstudio/debugger/create-custom-views-of-native-objects) for information on how to create Natvis files.
+`.natvis` file to be used when debugging.
+See [Create custom views of native objects](https://docs.microsoft.com/visualstudio/debugger/create-custom-views-of-native-objects) for information on how to create Natvis files.

 ### showDisplayString